RaamyPi/SimulationTrainedAgents/README.md

 SimulationTrainedAgents

-In this simulation, each Rover will be able to 'see' in 256 directions.
+In this simulation, each Rover will be able to 'see' in 360 directions.
 If there is a Rock in the line of sight, the Distance between the Rock and the
 Rover, the Angle between the line passing through the Rover's horizontal and the line joining the Rock and the Rover, the Width and Height of the Rock (if any) will be returned.
 If there are no Rocks in the line of sight of the Rover, they will be returning DEFAULT for all parameters.
 It will also know the distance to each boundary and finally it's position in the environment.

 Neural Network Architecture*:

-Input Layer: 1030 Nodes
+Input Layer: 1446 Nodes
+    360 - Distances in each Direction
+    360 - Heights
+    360 - Widths
+    360 - Angles
     4   - Boundaries
     2   - Rover's Co-ordinates
-    256 - Distances in each Direction
-    256 - Thetas
-    256 - Widths
-    256 - Heights

 Output Layer: 4 Nodes
     1 - (N) Up